-With texting and typing at your computer for a long time, it is not unusual to suffer from a hunched back.
+With texting and typing at your computer for a long time, it is not unusual to have a hunched back.

 When we are working at a computer, our heads tend to lean forward and lead to bad posture.
 The route out of text neck is through the upper back, neck, and rear shoulder exercises.
 You should also try some chest exercises and neck posture drills, gently lengthening your neck upwards as you tuck your chin in (as if you’re noding).

 6. Stop the chin from poking out

 The opposite of text neck is the poking chin.
 When we sit too low, and the screen is higher, we tend to hunch forward and push our chin out.
 As with text neck, you need to practice lengthening your neck but also bring your shoulder blades down and back.
 You might also want to pull in your lower belly muscles to maintain a natural curve in your lower back.
 I know, not easy, but don’t think that it’s easy for your spine to carry all that unbalanced weight…